 In choosing to come to The Landing for treatment, you will soon come to know our truly personalized treatment experience.
 During the process of admissions, your needs will be assessed, and our staff will work alongside you to formulate a treatment plan that will enable you to reach your recovery goals.
 The aforementioned treatment methods can be incorporated into your plan, and we are able to adjust the interventions included should your treatment needs and goals change.

-Once you have completed Phase I of our treatment, you can then begin programming in Phase II, and then step down to Phase III before leaving our center.
+Once you have completed Phase I of our treatment, you can then begin programming in Phase II, and then step down to Phase III before leaving our prescription drug abuse rehab and treatment center.
 It is our mission to help you defeat your addiction to prescription drugs, and we will do all that we can to ensure that you achieve your goals.

 If you or someone you love would like to learn more about The Landing, feel free to contact us.
 Let us help you make the changes needed to live the life you have always dreamed of.